 4 3 2 1 Timeliness All the data was sent before the end of the deadline and there were no remaining questions to be clarified.
 All the data was sent before the end of the deadline.
 However, remaining questions were clarified after the end of the deadline.
 Partial data sent by the deadline.
 No data was sent by the deadline.
 Data completeness All the materials and activities within the boundary accounted for, full disclosure of exclusions.
-All the materials and activities within the boundary accounted for, no disclosure of exclusions.
-Partial evidence for the materials and activities was provided.
-No evidence provided.
+All the materials and activities within the boundary accounted for, no disclosure of exclusions. s within the Partial evidence for the accounted for, closure of was provided.
+No evidence provided No evidence provided.
 Transparency Data collection procedure clearly disclosed with clear audit trail and full disclosure of assumptions.
 Data collection procedure clearly disclosed and full disclosure of assumptions.
 Some evidence provided.
 Data collection procedure insufficiently disclosed, partial disclosure of assumptions.
 Data collection procedure not disclosed, partial or no disclosure of assumptions.
 Data accuracy Efforts made to minimise uncertainties.
 Minimal estimated/sampled data.
-Efforts made to reduce uncertainties.
-Some estimations/sampling.
 Qualified estimate, few efforts to reduce uncertainties.
 Non-qualified estimate, no consideration of uncertainty.
 Majority of data estimated.